spekulatius/PHPScraper/websites/examples/parse-csv-json-and-xml-files.md

 - `parseCsvWithHeader` (resolves into an asso. array)
 :::

-## Parsing a CSV string with Headers
+## Parsing a CSV String with Headers

 CSV can be parsed into various data structures.
 PHPScraper comes with two options built-in to parse CSV.
 Given the following example file: